sootooly/animefy/README.md

 ## Contributions

 We welcome contributions to the Animefy Bot!
-If you have an idea for a new feature or have found a bug, please [open an issue](https://github.com/USERNAME/REPOSITORY_NAME/issues) or [submit a pull request](https://github.com/USERNAME/REPOSITORY
+If you have an idea for a new feature or have found a bug, please [open an issue](https://github.com/sootooly/animefy/issues) or [submit a pull request](https://github.com/sootooly/animefy/pulls).
+Please see the [contributing guidelines](https://github.com/sootooly/animefy/blob/master/CONTRIBUTING.md) for more information.

+## License

+The Animefy Telegram Bot is licensed under the MIT License.
+See [LICENSE](https://github.com/sootooly/animefy/blob/master/LICENSE) for more information.

+## Acknowledgements

+- [deepai](https://deepai.org) for the anime style transfer model
+- [python-telegram-bot](https://python-telegram-bot.org) for the Telegram API wrapper

+## Contact

+If you have any questions or feedback, please don't hesitate to contact us at EMAIL_ADDRESS.